ParkenDD/parkapi-sources-v3/docs/mapping/karlsruhe_disabled.md

-# Ulm Disabled
+# Karlsruhe Disabled

-Ulm provides a GeoJSON with Point geometry for disabled parking spots.
+Karlsruhe provides a GeoJSON with Point geometry for disabled parking spots.

 * `has_realtime_data` is set to `false`
 * `purpose` is set to `CAR`